 Cary and Ingrid are terrific together in this.
 Both actors make you feel the tensions and tenderness present in this relationship.
 I love how Devlin and Alicia both struggle against the emotional and sexual desires being stirred up between them.
 I love how happy and adorable they are when they give in and start their relationship.
 I love the banter and verbal sparring they exchange.
 I never get tired of watching this couple and wishing them every happiness.

 Finally we get to Vertigo.
-The relationships and characters in this are sadly not happy ones, but they are fascinating to me.
+The two relationships in this are sadly not happy ones, but they are fascinating to me.
 Scottie (James Stewart)has two women who love him.
 The first is Madeleine/Judy(Kim Novak), and the other one is Midge(Barbara Bel Geddes).
 I wrote a piece last year about Vertigo and discussed these relationships and the overall tragedy of the film in detail.
 You can read that here.

 Scottie and Madeleine/Judy’s relationship is both moving and disturbing.
 The relationship starts off based upon lies and deception, and it is rekindled by grief and obsession.
 What makes this relationship a favourite of mine is that it is so tragic.
 These two genuinely love each other and don’t want to hurt one another.